imsanketsingh/my-generated-datasets/README.md

 ## Dataset 3: All_Planets_Dataset

 ### **Dataset Description:**
-This dataset contains information about a total of 822 Planets found till date in the our observable universe.
+This dataset contains information about a total of 822 Planets found till date in our observable universe.

 The total no. of columns are 9.